mogensen/docker-handson-training/3-Docker-swarm/PITCHME.md

 ## Why not have *all* nodes be managers?

 - It's harder to reach consensus in larger groups
-- With Raft, writes have to go to (and be acknowledged by) all nodes
+- With Raft, writes have to be send to (and be acknowledged by) all nodes
 - More nodes = more network traffic
 - Bigger network = more latency